mathyousee/power-platform-snippets/power-fx.md

 ## Simple theming

-The Power Platform Center of Excellence starter kit includes some great theming capabilities.
-That said, for a lot of little skunk-works things, I'll use an approach of "simple theming".

-For colors, I'll define a few colors that I will use through the app.
+The [Power Platform Creator Kit](https://docs.microsoft.com/en-us/power-platform/guidance/creator-kit/overview) includes a theme designer (which is verrrrrry similar to this [Fluent UI Theme Designer](https://fluentuipr.z22.web.core.windows.net/heads/master/theming-designer/index.html)).

 To use these in the app, I set a variable with multiple properties:

 ```
-Set(MyColors,
+Set(AppTheme,
+  { palette:
     {
-    Header: RGBA(26, 150, 212, 1),
-    Primary: RGBA(130, 113, 129, 1),
-    Secondary: RGBA(102, 113, 166, 1),
-    Accent:  RGBA(26, 150, 212, 1),
-    Background: RGBA(235, 235, 235, 1),
-    Text: RGBA(48, 48, 48, 1)
+        themePrimary: "#0078d4",
+        themeLighterAlt: "#eff6fc",
+        themeLighter: "#deecf9",
+        themeLight: "#c7e0f4",
+        themeTertiary: "#71afe5",
+        themeSecondary: "#2b88d8",
+        themeDarkAlt: "#106ebe",
+        themeDark: "#005a9e",
+        themeDarker: "#004578",
+        neutralLighterAlt: "#faf9f8",
+        neutralLighter: "#f3f2f1",
+        neutralLight: "#edebe9",
+        neutralQuaternaryAlt: "#e1dfdd",
+        neutralQuaternary: "#d0d0d0",
+        neutralTertiaryAlt: "#c8c6c4",
+        neutralTertiary: "#a19f9d",
+        neutralSecondary: "#605e5c",
+        neutralPrimaryAlt: "#3b3a39",
+        neutralPrimary: "#323130",
+        neutralDark: "#201f1e",
+        black: "#000000",
+        white: "#ffffff"
     }
+  }
 )
 ```

-Then instead of specifying specific colors in my app, I'll reference MyColors.Primary or MyColors.Light instead of the RBGA value (or color name).
+Then instead of specifying specific colors in my app, I'll reference AppTheme.pallete.themePrimary or AppTheme.pallete.neutralPrimary instead of the RBGA value (or color name).
+Also, this works with the Template apps.

 Then, later, if I want to modify the colors in my app later, I can update this one variable and it's immediately reflected throughout the app.

+Those who have followed this resource probably saw a variant on this with far fewer colors.
+While this is definitely a lot more to choose from, it's not really so complex.
+I explored some more of the Fluent UI theme designer web app "semantic slots" detail and came up with my most important subset of colors:

+- themePrimary - Used for links, button backgrounds, icons, and headers
+- neutralPrimary - used for primary text
+- white - used for backgrounds, button text,  (note this is note necessarily white, but instead is the "Background Color" in the theme designer, but black always seems to be Black)
+- neutralLight - used for many element borders, also menu/list item backgrounds on hover
+- themeDark - used for button hover/press colors
+- neutralTertiary - used for many disabled elements.
+Note, this is an oversimplification but close enough for my apps

 I use the same approach for fonts, though admittedly I'm still trying to find the sweet spot of how much to define/automate this way.
+Note, I haven't updated the AppTheme variable to include fonts, but the template apps aren't expecting it either.

 ```